 An effective product catalog relies on both your business as well as layout and design.
-When you make your products look attractive, it is easy for the readers to find what they are looking for.
+When you make your products look attractive, make it easy for readers to find what they are looking for.
 Also adding the order information.

 Tips to design your product catalog:

-- Choose images: A well written copy is of no value if the images are of bad quality.
-Select images that are of good quality or hire a professional to click good quality pictures.
+- Choose images – A well written copy is of no value if the images are of bad quality.
+Select images that are of good quality or hire a professional to click top-quality pictures.

 Email support is one of the main channels of customer support for most of the B2B, B2C, or eCommerce companies.
 62% of customers say that email support is a preferred way to communicate with brands.